brave/sync/README.md

 ## Testing

 The sync client uses Browserify to transform Node js into browser js.
-To unittest the library in a browser (default: electron), run `npm browsertest`.
+To unittest the library in a browser (default: electron), run `npm run browsertest`.
-To test in a different browser run `npm browsertest -- --browser chrome`.
+To test in a different browser run `npm run browsertest -- --browser chrome`.
 Results appear in both the browser inspector and your terminal.

 To run tests in Node, just do `npm test`.

-To do a basic client/server integration test against the production server, run `npm run client` and navigate to `http://localhost:8000/`).
+To do a basic client/server integration test against the production server, run `npm run client` and navigate to `http://localhost:4000/`).
 The page should not show any 'ERROR' messages and should end with 'success'.

 ## Development